-The hollow body guitar and its semi-hollow evolution are still as popular as ever, outliving many of the fast musical fads from the last few decades.
-How do they still attract the attention of guitarists around the world for use in a widespread pool of genres?
+The hollow body guitar and its semi-hollow successor are still as popular as ever, outliving countless fast musical fads over the last few decades.
+But makes both types of guitar unique?
 And what good is a hollow electric guitar, anyway?
-Here’s a very brief synopsis:
+Here’s a very brief overview:

 - Hollow body guitars are primarily used in jazz and blues

 - Semi-hollow body guitars utilise a centre block of wood